 Customers that seek marketing consultancy from MOME range from casinos and Food & Beverage chains through to government organisations.
 In 2016, MOME opened an office in Bangkok to oversee a major marketing campaign targeting Chinese buyers for the 7-Eleven brand in Thailand.

-Since then, Liu has concentrated his efforts in bridging the gap between MOME, Transmac and Macau Pass in the hopes of further developing Macau Pass’s online payment system to bring a cashless system to Macau.
+Since then, Liu has concentrated his efforts in bridging the gap between MOME, Transmac and Macau Pass in the hopes of further developing Macau Pass’s online payment system to bring a cashless system to Macao.

 As an entrepreneur, Liu has found that this new style of working has made him adapt his work attitude, which led to some positive changes.
 “I was never a particularly hardworking person before, but now, having started my own business, I finally feel the stress of maintaining a business and am determined to put all my energy and focus into it,” he enthuses.